Jeremy Wisten: Death and subsequent inquest

 On 24 October 2020, Wisten was found dead in his family home in Baguley, Wythenshawe, Manchester.
 The following day, his former club Manchester City announced the news via their Twitter account, with current players and former teammates paying tribute.

 Following his death, an inquest was launched to determine the cause.
 During the inquest, Manchester Area coroner, Zak Golombeck, concluded that Wisten had committed suicide by hanging on the "balance of probabilities".
 The question of whether Manchester City did enough to support Wisten following his release from the club was posed, and whether this contributed to his decision to take his own life, with his father claiming that Wisten had felt "let down" by the club.
-Following his release, and the arrangement of trials with professional sides Bolton Wanderers and Cardiff City, Wisten had asked his family to help him find an agent, something his father felt the club should've helped with.
+Following his release, and the arrangement of trials with professional sides Bolton Wanderers and Cardiff City, Wisten had asked his family to help him find an agent, something his father felt the club should have helped with.
 Manchester City had provided video footage of Wisten playing, in order for him to show to potential new clubs, but his father stated that it was filmed at a time when Wisten was recovering from his knee injury, and was not a good indicator of his ability.

 Wisten had been unable to see his friends at the time of his death, due to COVID-19 pandemic restrictions in England, however his family stated that there was "no evidence" to suggest he had been struggling with his mental health in the days leading up to his death.
 He had planned to attend university to study forensic science, and had applied to a number of universities in Manchester prior to his death.